Rick45/quick-arr-Stack/README.md

 How does it work?

-This is composed by multiple tools working together to have an automated way to monitor and watch your favorite TV Shows and Movies
+This is composed of multiple tools working together to have an automated way to monitor and watch your favourite TV Shows and Movies

 **Downloaders**:

-- [OpenVPN Client](https://github.com/dperson/openvpn-client) (optional but highly recomended): container is used to Deluge and Prowlarr to encapsulate the incoming/outgoing traffic.
+- [OpenVPN Client](https://github.com/dperson/openvpn-client) (optional but highly recommended): the container is used by Deluge to encapsulate the incoming/outgoing traffic.
 - [Deluge](http://deluge-torrent.org/) handles torrent download.
 - [Prowlarr](https://prowlarr.com/): is an indexer manager/proxy built on the popular *arr .net/reactjs base stack to integrate with your various PVR apps.
-Prowlarr supports management of both Torrent Trackers and Usenet Indexers.
+Prowlarr supports the management of both Torrent Trackers and Usenet Indexers.
 - [Bazarr](https://www.bazarr.media/) is a companion application to Sonarr and Radarr.
 It manages and downloads subtitles based on your requirements.
 You define your preferences by TV show or movie and Bazarr takes care of everything for you.

 **Download orchestration**: